EliAndrewC/l7r/rules/04-schools.md

 * pontificate

 **Special Ability:**
-Roll extra dice equal to your acting on attack, parry, and wound check rolls.
+Roll extra dice equal to your acting on attack, parry, and wound checks.

 **First Dan:**
-Roll one extra die on attack, sincerity, and wound check rolls.
+Roll one extra die on attack, sincerity, and wound checks.

 **Second Dan:**
 You get a free raise on sincerity rolls.